Eight Not-to-Be-Missed Stores

 A shopping trip to Paris—where to begin?
 For even the most ardent shopaholic, tackling the epicenter of la mode can evoke panic (where to begin!), panic (but I can’t afford Chanel!) and more panic (my, those saleswomen are chic).
 But, hey, don’t panic.
-Here are eight all-about-Paris stores that range from fun to fancy for every kind of shopper (even the locals).
+Here are eight all-about-Paris stores that range from fun to fancy for every kind of shopper (even the locals) we’ve gone ahead and dubbed these gorgeous shops Eight Must See Shops in Paris.

 213 rue St.-Honoré, in the 1st Arrondissement.
 01 55 35 33 90.